Federal Funding Programs

 IRS Federal Tax Incentives

-EVSE installed through December 31, 2021, is eligible for a tax credit of 30 percent of the cost, not to exceed $30,000.
-Entities that install qualified equipment at multiple sites are allowed to use the credit toward each location.
-Consumers who purchased qualified residential charging equipment prior to December 31, 2021, may receive a tax credit of up to $1,000.
-(Although this tax credit expired at the end of 2021, pending legislation has proposed extending it.)
+As expanded by the Inflation Reduction Act (IRA), EV charging infrastructure installed through December 31, 2032, is eligible for a tax credit of 30 percent of the cost, not to exceed $100,000.
+Eligible fueling equipment must be installed in census tracts where the poverty rate is at least 20 percent, or the median family income is less than 80 percent of the State median family income level.
+Consumers who purchased qualified residential charging equipment prior to December 31, 2032, may receive a tax credit of up to $1,000.

 - Eligible EV activities: LDV charging